nens/lizard-docs/source/d_geometryblocks.rst

 Label endpoint
 --------------

-Labels which have been pre-computed are stored in the labels endpoint of the API: https://demo.lizard.net/api/v3/labels/.
+Labels that have been pre-computed are stored in the labels endpoint of the API: https://demo.lizard.net/api/v3/labels/.
 By using this endpoint it is possible to request both individual labels and label statistics.
 Through a GET request it is possible to determine statistics of the entire labeltype or specific regions: https://demo.lizard.net/api/v3/labels/counts/?label_type__uuid={label type uuid}.

 Labels which have been pre-computed are stored in the labels endpoint of the API: https://demo.lizard.net/api/v3/labels/.